 Prikitie semi-detached houses

-Type: building and courtyard design, designed in co-operation with Futudesign Ltd
+Type: building and courtyard design, designed in collaboration with Futudesign Ltd

 Client: Woodberg Ltd